maiyuxiaoge/learning_note/os.md

 - Can	then	use	memory	ops
   - x	=	addr[5];	strcpy	(addr,	“hello”);
 - Issues
-  - Efficient	for	mul6ple	processes	sharing	memory
+  - Efficient	for	multiple	processes	sharing	memory
-  - If	memory	is	wriUen,	how	is	file	actually	updated?
+  - If	memory	is	written,	how	is	file	actually	updated?

 ![picture 2](images/f5282bff1e7e5a6186ba6185da001239ec09c7958a39aa881278c57927f2b058.png)